Hochopepper/SwordToShield/CoreRules.md

 ##### Spell Range
-For a spell to target a creature or object it must be within the spell's range spell range is expressed as a flat distance.
+For a spell to target a creature or object it must be within the spell's range spell range is expressed as a flat distance or touch.
+When you cast a touch spell you may also target yourself, although sometimes this may not be a good idea.

 ##### Components
 Nearly all spells require either Verbal (the ability to spealk) or Somatic